-If the Connector is installed in the cloud and you are planning to create Cloud Volumes ONTAP systems, then BlueXP requires permissions from your cloud provider.
-You need to set up permissions in your cloud provider and then associate those permission with the Connector instance after you install it.
+BlueXP requires permissions from your cloud provider to deploy Cloud Volumes ONTAP in a virtual network and to use BlueXP data services.
+You need to set up permissions in your cloud provider and then associate those permissions with the Connector.